motivware/nomadauto/README.md

 4. Install ruby 2.7.6: `rbenv install 2.7.6`

-     <em>If you get an error saying that 2.7.6 is not available<em>, try running: `git clone https://github.com/rbenv/ruby-build.git “$(rbenv root)”/plugins/ruby-build`
+     <em>If you get an error saying that 2.7.6 is not available</em>, try running: `git clone https://github.com/rbenv/ruby-build.git “$(rbenv root)”/plugins/ruby-build`

 ## Setup the Postgres Database
 1. Get your system ready to install postgres: `sudo apt update`